New Hampshire Way contains affiliate links. If you make a purchase through these links, we will earn a commission at no extra cost to you. Thanks!

 The ice castles consist of hundreds of thousands of icicles that create LED-lit sculptures, thrones, tunnels, ice slides, fountains, sleigh rides, and a mystic forest night walk.
 The attractions change every year, so be sure to see what they have this year!
 Try to time your trip close to sunset so you can experience the landscape both by day and by night, which are very different.

-Visiting the Ice Castles costs $20 on weekdays and $27 on weekends for age 12 and up.
-It costs $15 on weekdays and $22 on weekends for children age 4 to 11.
+Visiting the Ice Castles costs $29 for age 12 and up and $22 for children age 4 to 11.

 Snowmobiling is a popular activity during the winter season in New Hampshire.
 If you’re looking to try snowmobiling for the first time, this is a great place to do it.
 There are tons of trails throughout the state and it’s a great way to enjoy winter.
 There are plenty of cross-country skiing trails too.